-Visit SDI Online to register for an SDI Online account and create a username and password.
+BPO registration is available 24 hours a day, 7 days a week.After you have registered for and logged in to BPO, select SDI Online which will direct you to the SDI Online Registration Options.
 An Employment Development Department (EDD) Customer Account Number will be provided upon completion of the registration process.
 A notification of registration will also be sent to you via email and US Postal Service.
-You will now be able to log in to your account to file a claim.
+You will now use BPO to log in to SDI Online to file a claim.

-3. Log Into SDI Online to File a New Claim.
+3. Log In and File a New Claim.

 Follow these directions to file a new claim through SDI Online:

 - On the BPO login page, enter your email, and select Log In.